chaitanyarahalkar/cr/content/home/experience.md

   location = "Pune, India"
   date_start = "2019-05-20"
   date_end = "2019-07-20"
+  description = """
-  description = """Worked on study of side-channel attacks that target virtualisation level (the lowest level of the software stack)   , where the attacker intends to exploit private information from the set of target virtual machines running on the cloud platform."""
+  - Worked on the study of side-channel attacks that target the virtualization level (the lowest level of the software stack) of an Operating System.
+  - Assisted in creating a meta classifier-based ensemble learning model for attack detection.
+  - Developed a granular performance monitoring script to generate system logs.
+  - Researched various techniques used by attackers to exploit private information from the set of target virtual machines running on cloud platforms.
+  """

 [[experience]]